apita1423/whiskers-n-whole-beans/README.md

 - Home Hero Image

-In my wireframes, my Home hero image was different, but this was was picked due to it being a perfect representation of what the website is: Cats and Coffee!
+In my wireframes, my Home hero image was different, but this image was picked due to it being a perfect representation of what the website is: Cats and Coffee!

 ![Home Hero Image](/assets/readme-images/home-hero-image.png)

 - Home Introduction

 The Home page is more of an overview of the People and Cats page.
-The Home Introduction is more like the Ethos in the Love Running project.
+The Home Introduction section is more like the ethos in the Love Running project.

 ![Home Introduction](/assets/readme-images/home-intro.png)